riverbed/steelscript-appfwk/docs/managing.rst

 Running the server
 ------------------

-As decribed above, the server can be run in one of two modes :ref:`development` and :ref:`production` via sofware like Apache, or nginx.
+As described above, the server can be run in one of two modes :ref:`development` and :ref:`production` via sofware like Apache, or nginx.

 .. _development: